oxAlpha/EmailGuard/README.md

 2. Run the tool using:

     ```bash
-    EmailIOCExtractor.exe -email /path/to/your/email_file.eml -output /path/to/output_report.txt
+    EmailGuard.exe -email /path/to/your/email_file.eml -output /path/to/output_report.txt
     ```

 ### Linux